ChristopherSzczyglowski/Matran/README.md

 - MATLAB 9.4

 ### Installing as a package
+**The ability to pacakge Matran as a MATLAB toolbox will be added in future releases.**

-- If you wish to install Matran as a package then run `packageMatran.m` in the `dev_tools` folder to package the codebase.
+- If you wish to install Matran as a package then run `package_matran.m` to package the codebase.
 - This will cause the latest version of the package to appear in the `releases` subfolder as a MATLAB package file.
 - Then install the package using the standard MATLAB process.
 (Apps >> Install App)

 ## Running the tests
+Make sure you have run `add_sandbox` before attempting to run any of the tests.

+- To run the core set of tests type `run_micro_tests` in the MATLAB command window.
+- To run all short tests type `run_short_tests` in the MATLAB command window.
-To run the test framework type `run('TestMatran')` in the command window.
+- To run all tests in the test framework type `run('TestMatran')` in the MATLAB command window. **Not reccommended**

 ### Major tests